Board of Directors

 Nancy Buck lives in Cambridge, MA, where she combines her interests in social justice and education with a professional background in both law and social work.
 She was a longtime trustee and executive committee member of the Rashi School, and in 2011 participated in an Israel-based program that teaches negotiation skills to mixed groups of Jewish and Arab Israeli high school students.
 She is currently a trustee of Hebrew College and chairs J Street Boston, J Street’s northeast finance committee, and is co-chair of J Street’s Boston PAC.
 She lives in Cambridge with her husband, Jim Sebenius, and is the mother of Zander (25), Alyza (23) and Isaac (18).

 James R. Burke, Lincoln, MA, is a partner at Hinckley, Allen & Snyder LLP, where he has practiced corporate and securities law since 2010.
 Prior to joining Hinckley Allen, Jim practiced law at WilmerHale (previously Hale and Dorr LLP) for nearly 19 years.
-He is the Vice Chairman of the Board of Directors of the Massachusetts Foundation for the Humanities, where he currently sits on the Grant Review and Strategic Planning Committees and previously served as Treasurer and Chair of the Finance, Audit and Investment Committee.
+He is the Chairman of the Board of Directors of the Massachusetts Foundation for the Humanities, where he currently chairs the Executive Committee and previously served as Vice Chairman, Treasurer, and Chair of the Finance, Audit and Investment Committee.
 Jim sits on the President’s Council of the Colonial Williamsburg Foundation and is a member of the Campaign Cabinet for Colonial Williamsburg’s Campaign for History and Citizenship.
 Jim is also a member of the Civil War Trust and the Massachusetts Historical Society and a former Trustee of the Boston Classical Orchestra, where he served at various points as President, Vice President and Clerk.
-Jim received his AB from Princeton University (’88), where he was Co-Chair of the Special Gifts Committee for his 25th Reunion, and his JD from Harvard Law School (’91)
+Jim received his AB from Princeton University (’88), where he was Co-Chair of the Special Gifts Committee for his 25th Reunion, and his JD from Harvard Law School (’91).

-Allyn Burrows, Medford, MA (Artistic Director), Founding Member.
+Allyn Burrows, Medford, MA (Past Artistic Director), Founding Member.
 Most recently appeared on the ASP stage as Leontes in A Winter’s Tale, Gloucester and Jack Cade in Henry VI Part 2, and Henry VIII in ASP’s 10th Anniversary Season.
-He directed the ASP productions of Richard II, Romeo and Juliet, Pericles and Jon Lipsky’s Living in Exile.
+He directed the ASP productions of The Tempest, Richard II, Romeo and Juliet, Pericles and Jon Lipsky’s Living in Exile.
 Other ASP acting credits include Malvolio in Twelfth Night, Hotspur in Henry IV, Parts 1 & 2, Timon in Timon of Athens, Parolles in All’s Well that Ends Well, Kent in King Lear, Duke Vincentio in Measure for Measure, and the Duke of Clarence in Richard III.
-He was an artistic associate at Shakespeare & Company for many years and acted in numerous productions there, including King John, Much Ado About Nothing, Henry V, A Midsummer Night’s Dream, and Love’s Labours Lost.
+In January 2017, he became the Artistic Director of Shakespeare & Company after having been an artistic associate for many years and acted in numerous productions there, including King John, Much Ado About Nothing, Henry V, A Midsummer Night’s Dream, and Love’s Labours Lost.
 Recently in the Boston area, he performed in productions of Breaking the Code at Underground Railway Theatre, Shipwrecked at The Lyric Stage, Oceanside, The Seafarer, Pursuit of Happiness, and The Homecoming at Merrimack Repertory Theater, and Five by Tenn at Speakeasy Stage.
 He was the 2006 Elliot Norton Award recipient for his roles in King Lear, The Homecoming, and Five by Tenn, and a received the 2011 IRNE Award for Breaking the Code.
 Off Broadway credits include Bug, Killer Joe, Louis Lotin Sonata, Closetland, and The Widowing of Mrs. Holroyd.
 He has worked at a number of theaters around the country, including Actors’ Theater of Louisville, The American Conservatory Theatre, Long Wharf Theatre, The Denver Center, and The Walnut St. Theatre.
 Television credits include, The Broad Squad, Law and Order, Law and Order: Criminal Intent, and Against the Law, and he can be seen in the films Manchester by the Sea, The Company Men and Julie & Julia.

 Austin de Besche